hnez/BlockBot-documentation/protocols/bytecode.md

     00 10 NN NN | JFW  | Jump forward NNNN instructions
     00 11 NN NN | JBW  | Jump backwards NNNN instructions
                 |      |
-    01 0N NN XX | LDA  | Load io address NNN into register XX 01 1N NN XX | STA  | Store Register XX into io address NNN
+    01 00 XX YY | MOV  | Copy register content of YY to XX 01 01 XX YY | OR   | Store logic or of XX and YY in XX 01 10 XX YY | AND  | Store logic and of XX and YY in XX 01 11 XX YY | XOR  | Store logic exclusive or of XX and YY in XX
                 |      |
-    10 00 XX YY | MOV  | Copy register content of YY to XX 10 01 XX YY | OR   | Store logic or of XX and YY in XX 10 10 XX YY | AND  | Store logic and of XX and YY in XX 10 11 XX YY | XOR  | Store logic exclusive or of XX and YY in XX
+    10 00 XX YY | ADD  | Store sum of XX and YY in XX 10 01 XX YY | SUB  | Store difference of XX and YY in XX 10 10 XX YY | SEQ  | Skip next instruction if equal 10 11 XX YY | SNE  | Skip next instruction if not equal
                 |      |
-    11 00 XX YY | ADD  | Store sum of XX and YY in XX 11 01 XX YY | SUB  | Store difference of XX and YY in XX 11 10 XX YY | SEQ  | Skip next instruction if equal 11 11 XX YY | SNE  | Skip next instruction if not equal
+    11 0N NN XX | LDA  | Load io address NNN into register XX 11 1N NN XX | STA  | Store Register XX into io address NNN

 Aliases:
 --------